zzMiao123/zzMiao123.github.io/_pages/about.md

 - Utilizing an R-R-R spherical parallel mechanism, this device provides independent rotational movements in three degrees of freedom (DoF), covering the full range of wrist motion.
 - Through force sensors and IMU, it enables accurate trajectory reproduction with controlled resistance, allowing wrist-injured patients to train muscles across 3 DoF with adaptive damping.
-- Excellence in Technology Award, 2023 Mechatronics Fair, School of Mechanical Engineering.
+- **Excellence in Technology Award**, 2023 Mechatronics Fair, School of Mechanical Engineering.

 </div>
 </div>